SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Experimental Settings

 \section{Experimental Settings}

-\textbf{Dataset:} Our benchmark dataset combines a set of sensitive texts and formulates the prompt with different tasks: Sentiment Analysis, Language Translation, Rephrasing, Cryptanalysis (Decryption), Retrieval-Augmented Question Answering (RAG-QA).
-Table \ref{tab:dataset_overview} outlines the dataset statistics, where we re-frame the texts into task-specific prompt templates with a challenge for LLMs that benign-intent tasks like sentiment analysis, translation, and cryptanalysis should not trigger refusals, regardless of input nature.
+\textbf{Dataset.} We construct a benchmark of sensitive base texts wrapped with task-specific prompt templates for five tasks: sentiment analysis, translation, rephrasing, cryptanalysis (decryption), and retrieval-augmented question answering (RAG-QA).
+The goal is to evaluate whether benign-intent tasks (e.g., sentiment analysis or translation) are unnecessarily refused when applied to sensitive inputs.